augustojulio-code/augustojulio-code/README.md

   with a lot of experience in object-oriented programming,<br>
   Java, UML, SQL, NoSQL databases and software engineering.

-  I am currently a Java back-end developer, working on the development of REST APIs with spring framework,<br> SQL database modeling and software engineering, but I have also<br> worked 2 years as a freelancer developing, designing and testing<br> Java solutions for android between 2018 and 2021 .
+  I am currently a Java back-end developer, <br> working on the development of REST APIs with spring framework,<br> SQL database modeling and software engineering, but I have also<br> worked 2 years as a freelancer developing, designing and testing<br> Java solutions for android between 2018 and 2021.

+  I already worked in a test team at Bradesco bank,<br> where I worked with requirements gathering and analysis,<br> software testing, specification of IT projects,<br> technical elaboration of requirements and proofs of concept.<br>

 ## About me
   * I currently work as a freelance developer<br>